VictorCouturieux/AlgoGenetiqueProjectThreading/README.md

 # AlgoGenetiqueProjectThreading
-Createa genetic algorithm by following the traveling salesman process.
+Creating a genetic algorithm by following the traveling salesman process.